DesignInformaticsLab/DesignInformaticsLab.github.io/gear_design_assignment.md

 - net acceleration vs vehicle speed
 - cumulative 0–60 time vs candidate total ratio
 - bending and contact safety factors for the selected design

----

-## Recommended design notes to include in the spreadsheet
-Add a notes block that explains:

-- this is a **Shigley/AGMA preliminary design tool**, not a final production gearbox design
-- gear geometry factors may be approximate if exact AGMA tables are unavailable
-- bearings, shafts, lubrication, thermal limits, NVH, and housing stiffness are not fully covered in this version
-- the 0–60 optimization is simplified and focuses on acceleration, not full drive-cycle efficiency or top-speed certification

----

-## Suggested grading emphasis
-A strong submission should:

-- use a clean and traceable Shigley workflow
-- make all assumptions visible
-- keep units consistent
-- separate user inputs from formulas
-- clearly identify approximate lookup factors
-- compare the original Tesla-like single-stage ratio to the optimized two-stage fixed reduction
-- demonstrate that each stage is re-designed with the gear tool rather than only splitting the ratio numerically

----

-## References and source basis
-Use the following as the basis for the benchmark values and methodology:

-1. Tesla Model 3 specifications page and owner documentation for current dimensions and vehicle information.
-2. Argonne National Laboratory public vehicle database for a representative Model 3 final drive ratio benchmark.
-3. Public specification aggregators for approximate current Model 3 RWD peak power, peak torque, mass, tire size, and top-speed values.
-4. Shigley's Mechanical Engineering Design for the spur gear design method and AGMA-style stress framework.

-Recommended default citations in a written report:

-- Tesla Model 3 official website and owner manual
-- Argonne National Laboratory D3 vehicle summary for Tesla Model 3
-- Shigley, *Mechanical Engineering Design*